ChrisCummins/pip-db/Documentation/ProjectPlan.md

-**Construction Phase** The construction phase covers the development of the main software architecture and associated documentation, and should result in “Initial Operational Capability” \cite{Rational2011}.
+**Construction Phase** The construction phase covers the development of the main software architecture and associated documentation, and should result in “Initial Operational Capability” (Rational, 2011).
 Success criteria for this development phase includes whether the product is mature enough to be deployed to users, and so for this project will require meeting with stakeholders to ensure that the implementation of the plan is acceptable.